edgexfoundry/device-usb-camera/docs/discovery.md

 > NOTE: Card Name and Serial number are used by the device service to uniquely identify a camera.
 Some manufactures, however, may not support unique serial numbers for their cameras.
 Please check with your camera manufacturer.

 ## Dynamic Discovery function
 Dynamic discovery is enabled by default to make setup easier.
-It can be disable by changing the `Enabled` option to `false` as shown below.
+It can be disabled by changing the `Enabled` option to `false` as shown below.

 ### Disable discovery